 How to Join

 See above for membership categories.
-Applications may be obtained from any member, by calling 745-2800 or by letter to Floyd County Rescue Squad, Personnel Officer, PO Box 257, Floyd, VA 24091.
-Please include name, mailing address, telephone number and the membership category you’re interested in.
+Applications may be obtained from any member or download it from the link below.
+Please include name, mailing address, email address, telephone number and the membership category you’re interested in.
 We’ll be in touch.
+Bring the application by to Station One Rescue and turn it in and ask to give it to our Personnel Officer.

 For additional information, click on this site’s Contact Us link.